 The highlight for most visitors, however, are the thousand-plus islands extending along the sapphire Adriatic Sea, where the healing power and natural beauty of islands such as Lošinj are legendary.

 Flaunting independence only since 1991, Croatia fought to secure its significant place in the European Union and has subsequently proved its worth.
 Indeed, Croatia holds ten of UNESCO’s World’s intangible cultural masterpieces, surpassing every other country in Europe except Spain with which it is tied.
-Some of these masterpieces are as humble as the gingerbread craft, lacemaking, and Ojkanje singing, but most would argue that the one item missing from the list is the necktie, Croatia’s most notable global contribution derived from the cravat originally worn by 17th century Croatian mercenaries in France.
+Some of these masterpieces are as humble as the gingerbread craft, lacemaking, and Ojkanje singing.
+Most would argue that the one item missing from the list is the necktie, Croatia’s most notable global contribution derived from the cravat originally worn in the 17th century by Croatian mercenaries in France.

 Contact the Ker & Downey experts to begin planning your custom journey to Croatia.